casey/just/README.md

 color `BG_YELLOW`.
 They should be followed by `NORMAL`, to reset the terminal back to normal.

-Escape sequences should be quoted, since they contain `[`, which is treated as a special character by some shells.
+Escape sequences should be quoted, since `[` is treated as a special character by some shells.

 ```just
 @foo: